 Greetings.
 My name is Rick Novak, and I’m an Adjunct Clinical Associate Professor of Anesthesiology at Stanford University and the author of The Doctor and Mr. Dylan.

-The Doctor and Mr. Dylan is equal parts medical thriller, legal thriller, and ode to Bob Dylan, and is set in Bob Dylan’s hometown of Hibbing, Minnesota.
+The Doctor and Mr. Dylan is equal parts medical mystery, legal mystery, and ode to Bob Dylan, and is set in Bob Dylan’s hometown of Hibbing, Minnesota.
 An unhappily married doctor has the opportunity to anesthetize his wife for an emergency surgery.
 She dies, and the doctor stands trial for murder.
 He’s certain the real murderer is a psychotic nurse named Bobby Dylan, a man who believes himself to be the real rock ‘n roll legend Bob Dylan.

 I spent three years of my life writing The Doctor and Mr. Dylan while maintaining a full clinical practice and parenting my three sons, and not once did I feel the writing was work.
 It was a pleasure and a passion of mine to create imaginative fiction that merged medical fact, legal drama, relationship trauma, and in the case of The Doctor and Mr. Dylan… rock and roll music.

 Pick up your copy of TD&MD and enjoy!